HackTJ/2020v2/README.md

 # HackTJ 7.5

-The website for HackTJ 7.5, held on November 21st-22nd, 2020.
+The website for HackTJ 7.5, held on December 12th-13th, 2020.

 ## Setup